Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - The Cameo: In the short film All Hail the King, a photo of Raza briefly appears when Jackson Norriss shows documents about the Ten Rings.

 - Chekhov's Gunman: His organization is called the Ten Rings and he expressed admiration for Genghis Khan.
-He's also shown wearing a prominent ring, which the novelization calls the Ring of Fire.
-All are references to long-time Iron Man villain the Mandarin, whom he mentions obliquely as the ring's original owner.
+He's also shown wearing a prominent ruby ring, which the novelization calls the Ring of Fire.
+All are references to long-time Iron Man villain the Mandarin, whom he mentions obliquely as the ring's original owner in the novelization.

 - Cold-Blooded Torture: